 outlook.exe /resetnavpane or

-If Outlook works fine after running first command, let it be or try 2nd command.
-Any of the one should work for you.
+If Outlook works fine after running the first command, let it be or try 2nd command.
+Any of the ones should work for you.
 But upon running 2nd command, it would take a while before Outlook may open successfully.